 Each time you visit my website (www.photographybygrace.co.uk) the web server (that's Squarespace) collects and logs certain information.
 I keep these access logs for up to seven days, where they are then deleted.
 Google Analytics is also connected to this website and it collects these access logs for up to 38 months.
-The digital logs Squarespace and Google Analytics collect include information about (but not limited to), things like: your computer’s IP address, your username (if applicable), the date, time and the files and pages accessed.
+The digital logs Squarespace and Google Analytics collect include information about (but not limited to), things like: your computer’s IP address, your username (if you have one), the date, time and the files and pages accessed.
 These logs also contain information about referrer information, such as if you clicked on an external link (like Facebook, Instagram or an article you read somewhere) in order to access a web page here.
 I use these logs solely for performance, site administration and security reviews.
-I do not sell or share this information with any third party, and all access is via strict password protection which only I hold the information to (which, by the way, is never written down anywhere.)
+I do not sell or share this information with any third party, and all access is via password protection which only I hold the information to (and, by the way, is never written down anywhere.)

 Let's talk about cookies!
 Sadly not the edible kind we all know and love.

 In general, cookies are used to retain user (that's you!) preferences, and to provide anonymous tracking data to third party applications like Google Analytics (aforementioned above).
 This website is connected to Google Analytics and Squarespace's own analytics (also mentioned above).
 The information on Google Analytics is deleted after 38 months, and on Squarespace host, is deleted after seven days.
 As a rule, cookies will make your browsing experience better, but you are welcome to disable cookies on this site and on others.
 The most effective way to do this is to disable cookies in your browser.